programminghistorian/jekyll/en/editor-guidelines.md

 - **topics** can be any number of the things listed after "type:" in /\_data/topics.yml.
 You are also encouraged to create new topics that would help someone find the lesson.
 To do so, besides listing the topic(s) in the lesson's front matter, you should:
 1. Add the topic to any existing lesson(s) also described by the new topic
 2. Add the new topic(s) to /\_data/topics.yml following the format of the other topics there (note that topics can't have spaces—use hyphens if needed).
 3. Edit /js/lessonfilter.js so the filter button to filter the lesson page to that topic works.
-Search the file for the ten-line chunk of code beginning with "$('#filter-api')", copy and paste that chunk of code, and replace the *two* appearances of "api" with your new topic.
+Search the file for the ten-line chunk of code beginning with `$('#filter-api')`, copy and paste that chunk of code, and replace the *two* appearances of "api" with your new topic.
 - **abstract** is a 1-3 sentence description of what you'll learn in the lesson.
 Try to avoid technical vocabulary when possible, as these summaries can help scholars without technical knowledge to try out something new.

 ### 4) Find an Image to represent the lesson